MicrosoftDocs/azure-devops-docs/docs/project/search/administration.md

 4. Follow the instructions in the **Readme.txt** file, located in the set of installer files, to install or update the Search service on the remote server.

-5. After installation completes, copy the resulting Search server URL into the **Search URL** field of the configuration wizard that runs on the Azure DevOps Server or TFS instance.
+5. After installation completes, copy the resulting Search server URL into the **Search URL** field of the configuration wizard that runs on the Azure DevOps Server instance.

 6. When both installations are complete, configure appropriate [security settings](#secure-search) for both servers.